pramalhe/durabletx/README.md

 ## Running the benchmarks

-We have two kinds of benchmarks, 'run-seq.py' for sequential data structures and transactions (non concurrent), and 'run-conc.py' for concurrent data structures (which use fully ACID transactions).
+Type 'run-conc.py' to execute the concurrent data structures (which use fully ACID transactions).

-    ./run-seq.py
     ./run-conc.py

-By default they will execute runs of 20 seconds but this can be changed by editting the python scripts.
+By default they will execute runs of 20 seconds but this can be changed by editting the python script.

 ## Using one of these PTMs in your application